 Step 1: Count the number of terms in the expression.
-This number indicates how many derivatives will be created from this one expression and allows the allocation of storage for each result
+This number indicates how many derivatives will be created from this one expression and allows the allocation of storage for each result.

 Step 2: From this point onwards, the string is tokenized and the tokens are copied to each of the resulting expressions.
+Step 3: Do until all tokens have processed

-Boolean expression then it is replaced by

-(a) If the token is a term, then term is omitted
+Boolean expression then it is replaced by (a) If the token is a term, then term is omitted